Alphonsus de Guimaraens: Biography

 Afonso Henriques da Costa Guimarães was born on July 24, 1870, in the city of Ouro Preto in Minas Gerais.
 He was son of a Portuguese trader, Albino da Costa Guimarães and Francisca de Paula Guimarães Alvim, niece of the Romantic writer Bernardo Guimarães.
 He enrolled in 1887 in the engineering course of his city.
 During his early life he suffered the premature loss of his cousin and fiancée, Constança, a fact that deeply affected him emotionally and physically.

 Sick, he moved to São Paulo in 1891 to study Law in the University Largo do Francisco.
 There he collaborated with the local newspapers Diário Mercantil, Comércio de São Paulo, Correio Paulistano, O Estado de S. Paulo and A Gazeta and attended Vila Kyrial, where the young Symbolists gathered.
 After three years, he returned to Ouro Preto, graduating in Law in 1894.
-In 1895, in the city Rio de Janeiro, Guimaraes met João da Cruz e Sousa, a poet whom he already admired, and became a close friend of him.
+In 1895, in the city Rio de Janeiro, Guimaraes met Cruz e Sousa, a poet whom he already admired, and became a close friend of him.
 In 1897, he marries Zenaide de Oliveira.

 In the year of 1899, he premiered in literature with two volumes of verses: Septenário das Dores de Nossa Senhora e Câmara Ardente and Dona Mística; both showing clear Symbolistic influences.
 In 1902 he published Kiriale, under the pseudonym of Alphonsus de Guimaraens; this opened opportunities in the literary world, giving him recognition, however restricted.
 He had been working as substitute judge in Conceição do Serro, but in 1903 he lost his position, which led him to grave financial difficulties.

 After refusing a prominent position in the newspaper A Gazeta, Alphonsus de Guimaraens was appointed to direct the political newspaper of Conceição do Serro, where he would collaborate with his brother Archangelus de Guimaraens, Cruz e Souza and José Severino de Resende.
 In 1906, he became judge of Mariana, a job he would exercise for the rest of his life.

 He lived his last years with his wife Zenaide de Oliveira, with whom he had 14 children.
 He was occasionally visited by a few friends and admirers, until his death on July 15, 1921, in Mariana.